Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Experiments

+A latent source state \(\bx_t\!=\!(p_{x,t},p_{y,t},\phi_t)^\top\) evolves according to a motion model with unknown parameters \(\btheta\!=\!(v_x,v_y,v_\phi)\).
+At each time \(t\), the design \(\bxi_t\!\in\![-\pi,\pi)^J\) selects the orientation of $J$ sensors, and each sensor returns a noisy intensity whose mean depends on distance and a directional gain term that peaks when the sensor points toward the source.
+Hence, \(\bxi_t\) affects only the observation model.
+Full dynamics and observation model details are in Appendix~\ref{ap:source}.

 \paragraph{Experimental setup.} We simulate a moving source over a horizon of $T\!=\!50$ steps starting at position $\bx_0\! =\!
 (0,0,0)$.
-The source parameters to be inferred are the horizontal and vertical velocities, $\btheta=(v_x,v_y)$, while the angular velocity $v_\phi$ and all other observation parameters ($b$, $m$, $d$, $k$, $\alpha_j$, $\sigma^2$) are treated as known.
+The source parameters to be inferred are the horizontal and vertical velocities, $\btheta=(v_x,v_y)$, while the angular velocity $v_\phi$ and all other observation parameters are treated as known.
 We deploy $J\!=\!2$ fixed sensors located at $\bs_1\!=\!(0,3)$ and $\bs_2\!=\!(3,0)$, each with orientation design variables $\bxi_t\!=\!(\xi_{t,1},\xi_{t,2}) \in [-\pi,\pi)^2$.
 Figure~\ref{fig:source-trajectory} illustrates the setup and one example trajectory.
-Inference is performed with a \gls*{npf} using $M\!=\!N\!=\!300$ particles, and design optimization at each step uses $K\!=\!300$ stochastic gradient updates.
-Optimization is carried out with Adam~\citep{DBLP:journals/corr/KingmaB14}.
-Additional implementation details and parameter values are given in Appendix~\ref{supp-ap:source}.
+Additional implementation details and parameter values are given in Appendix~\ref{ap:source}.

-\paragraph{Experimental results.} Table~\ref{tab:teig} reports the total \gls*{eig} (TEIG) for our sequential method compared against the random and static baselines.
-Once again, our approach achieves the highest TEIG across all horizons, confirming the benefits of adapting designs online in partially observable settings.
+\paragraph{Experimental results.} Table~\ref{tab:teig} reports the TEIG for our sequential method compared against the oracle, and the random and static baselines.
+Once again, our approach achieves the highest TEIG across all horizons, performing very close to the oracle and confirming the benefits of adapting designs online in partially observable settings.
 Figure~\ref{fig:source-diffs} illustrates these results more clearly by showing boxplots of TEIG differences relative to each baseline.
-The improvements accumulate steadily over time as information gain compounds.
+The performance of BAD-PODS is very close to the oracle (almost flat), and the improvements \gls*{wrt} the other baselines accumulate steadily over time as information gain compounds.
 As in the \gls*{sir} experiment, results for the static method are truncated at larger horizons due to computational infeasibility of offline optimization in high-dimensional design spaces.